 The Kestrel 4 Ounce Tuning Lever

-The total length of the Kestrel is approximately 11 inches.
-If you want a different length, please enter a note in the box during checkout.
-The maximum length we are willing to produce at this time is 12 inches (it's a Kestrel, not a Condor - if you're looking for a breaker bar for super tight tuning pins, this isn't the tool for that job).
+The default total length of the Kestrel is 11 inches.
+If you want a different length (maximum 12"), please enter a note in the box during checkout.
 Keep in mind that if we offer a carrying case or storage bag in the future, it will be made to fit the standard 11 inch length.

-Actual weight can vary slightly, and the Pro models may be about a tenth of an ounce heavier due to the epoxy finish.
+Actual weight can vary slightly.
+The Polished models may be about a tenth of an ounce heavier due to the epoxy finish.

 11" lever with 20mm tip: 3.9 ounces